andrewratliff/andrewratliff.github.io/_posts/2020-01-02-the-bottom-billion.md

 Professor Collier claims that in the 1990s, aid agencies began focusing more on health, education, the environment, and country specific projects.
 The private sector did not pick up the funding for roads from landlocked to coastal countries.
-Roads would help.
+Reliable, overland thoroughfares remain fundamental.
 For countries of the Sahel close to Europe, air freight could also be an option.
 With more education and information infrastructure, the bottom billion could potentially break into global markets with information services.